danpeig/joplin-plugin-linewraptoggle/README.md

 ## Version history

+- **1.0 (to be confirmed)**
+    - Will be released one month after latest 0.x release, if no bugs or issues are found.

 - **0.2 (23/01/2025)**
     - Added padding at the end of the text for the editor
     - Added padding at the end of the text for the viewer
+    - Tested on Joplin Desktop 3.5.12, 3.6.2 and Android 3.5.9

 - **0.1 (16/01/2025)**
     - Initial release